 The John Whitmer Historical Association Journal solicits manuscripts broadly related in content to the Restoration/Mormon/Latter Day Saint historical tradition.
 As the parent association (JWHA) is itself independent of any religious institution, so too is its journal.
 Accordingly, the journal is committed to publishing scholarly articles that represent and reflect premier professional historical standards.
 In the interest of maintaining objective integrity, manuscripts that apologetically advocate or overtly disparage any institutional religious viewpoint will not be accepted.

-Submission of a paper implies that it represents unpublished work in print or electronic format (except in abstract form) and is not simultaneously being submitted to another venue.
+Submission of a paper implies that it represents unpublished prose in print or electronic format (except in abstract form) and is not simultaneously being submitted to another venue.
 Material accepted for publication is subject to copyediting.

 All manuscripts are subject to review, usually by two experienced referees.
 Feedback to authors may be offered after review by the Editorial Board.
 Suitability for publication is determined by the Editor and members of the Editorial Board.
 Decisions of the Editor are final.
 The author is responsible for the content of the material, including that resulting from copyediting changes.